dartsidedev/grind75/README.md

   * [Language Tour](https://dart.dev/guides/language/language-tour)
   * [Effective Dart](https://dart.dev/guides/language/effective-dart)

+## Important todos

+* All sorting algorithms.
+What's a good default?
+What is used by Dart (and other progr. languages)?
+Faster than nlogn?

 ## Cheat sheet

 Here, I summarize the core ideas, Dart syntax, data structures or algorithms that I keep forgetting.